cloudnativelabs/kube-router/docs/large-networks03.md

         ......
 ```

-Note: Look at the two parameters in the white font section above - - advertise - cluster - IP = true and - - advertise - cluster - subnet = subnet.
+Note: Look at the two parameters in the white font section above `--advertise-cluster-IP=true` and `--advertise-service-cluster-ip-range=ip_range_cidr` .
 <br>

 Update kube-router daemonset using kubectl apply: